 Mrs. DeGesero graduated from Sarah Lawrence College, with degrees in Education and Developmental Psychology, and Arts in Dance.
 She has her Masters of Science in Education from Bank Street College of Education.

 Molly is a proud life-long resident of New York City raised in a family of educators, who began her career as a modern dancer and currently lives in Harlem with her husband, Randy, and their dog Uno.

 Presley Rodriguez first joined the Park Avenue Methodist Day School team in 2016.
 She is a Queens native and an alumna of Boston University.
 Outside of the school office, Presley can be found spending time with family, reading, museum hopping and strolling through Central Park.

 Marcella McGuire is a graduate of the National College of Art and Design, Dublin, Ireland.
 She has enjoyed raising her two children, now teenagers, in New York City and participating in all their activities.
 Marcella has volunteered extensively in the art rooms and libraries of her children’s schools.
 She is extremely passionate about art education and children’s literature.
-Marcella previously worked as a substitute teacher at PAMDS, and is excited to continue her role as a 2s teacher this year again.
+Marcella worked as a substitute teacher at PAMDS and is excited for her fourth year in her own classroom.

 Sophie Laird is a native New Yorker whose first word as a child was, “taxi.”
 After graduating from Vassar College with a BA in psychology and art history, Sophie spent some time in Orlando working in the entertainment department at Walt Disney World.
 Having experienced the joys of creating magical moments for children and families, she returned to New York City and completed a master’s in early childhood education from Teachers College, hoping to provide more long-lasting magic and joy for children within a classroom setting.
 Ironically, she has found that her students often end up generating more magic and joy for her.